Tesla edges past Wall Street revenue target, boosted by regulatory credits, China demand | Headlines

 Electric carmaker Tesla Inc marginally beat Wall Street expectations for first-quarter revenue on Monday boosted by a jump in environmental credit sales to other automakers and robust demand from China.
 Sales of regulatory permits were higher than quarterly profit, in line with the trend of several quarters, and net profit was dented by a $299 million award to Chief Executive Elon Musk.

+The company said it was able to navigate through global chip supply shortage issues in part by pivoting quickly to new chips, while simultaneously developing software for chips made by new suppliers.
+The first quarter "had some of the most difficult supply chain challenges that we've ever experienced in Tesla," Musk said.

 However, its vehicle average selling price fell by 13% as production of pricier Model S and Model X vehicles ground to a halt ahead of major updates.
+Tesla will start deliveries of the new Model S next month and high-volume production in the third quarter.
 Tesla said first deliveries of the new Model S should start shortly, while Model Y production rate in Shanghai continued to improve.

 And in China, home to Tesla's second vehicle factory, Tesla has been under growing pressure from the government and public after a woman protested alleged brake problems during the Shanghai auto show.
 Adding to the headwinds, refreshed versions of the pricier Model S sedan and Model X SUV have been delayed at a time when established rivals such as Volkswagen and Ford Motor Co are rolling out all-electric vehicles, aiming to compete on price and style.